 Please note: Students must submit all materials by the end of the academic year of initial enrollment in order for the course to be applied to the SJU Degree.
-All incoming freshmen students must complete a Transfer Credit Request Form requiring the above criteria be verified by the college or university Registrar's Office.
-All students must also submit an official college transcript and course description or syllabus for evaluation.
+All incoming freshmen students must complete the Transfer Credit Request Form.
+All students must also submit an official college transcript.

 If you have further questions regarding degree credit, the Transfer Undergraduate Admissions Counselors are your resource to help you understand your transfer credits.

 Saint Joseph’s has partnered with community colleges in order to make the experience for transfer students more seamless and efficient.
 These partnerships allow students to acquire an Associates Degree and then transfer to SJU in the fall of their junior year and complete a Bachelors Degree.
 See SJU's Articulation Agreements now.